 Senators eye $579B in new infrastructure spending, $1T plan

-A bipartisan group of senators is eyeing an infrastructure deal with $579 billion in new spending as of a $1 trillion package
+A bipartisan group of senators is eyeing an infrastructure deal with $579 billion in new spending as part of a $1 trillion total package

 The 10 senators have been huddling behind closed doors, encouraged by Biden to keep working on the effort after he walked away from a Republican-only proposal this week unable to resolve differences.
 The senators are briefing their colleagues privately and cautioned changes could still be made.